Need to know

 A fitness tracker alone won't help you become the fitter, healthier version of yourself … you'll need to put in the hard yardsPeter Zaluzny, CHOICE tech expert

-Which fitness tracker should I buy?
+Which fitness tracker should you buy?

 Fitbit or Apple watch?
 Samsung or Garmin?
 If you're not sure which fitness tracker or smartwatch is best, we've put them all through their paces in our fitness trackers and smartwatches review.

-And remember: if you're more lounge lizard than ultramarathon runner, a new gadget isn't going to change your life.
+But remember: if you're more lounge lizard than ultramarathon runner, a new gadget isn't going to change your life.
 If you don't have the motivation, even the fanciest fitness tracker won't help – so think carefully about why you want one before reaching for your wallet.

 The Nixon fitness tracker received the lowest overall score in our fitness trackers review.

 Nixon The Mission